ioccc-src/winner/2014/README.md

 entries a faster procedure.

 p.s.
 The final advice given to Landon by his mom: "Have fun."
-We recommend following this advice were possible.
+We recommend following this advice where possible.

 ## Final Comments